-Who doesn't remember being a kid with a backpacks strapped on, kissing mom or dad goodbye before running to beat the bell.
-And boy, what we wouldn't give to head back to those days — just to enjoy all of our favorite foods we enjoyed as a kid.
-But just because you can't go back to your braces-wearing days doesn't mean you can't make that dream a reality.
+Who doesn't remember being a kid with a backpack strapped on, kissing Mom or Dad goodbye before running to beat the bell?
+And boy, what we wouldn't give to head back to those days — just to enjoy all of our favorite foods we enjoyed then.
+But just because you can't go back to those carefree days doesn't mean you can't make that dream a reality.
 Ahead, check out 10 classic recipes you ate as a kid, with a grown-up spin.
-No doubt they'll satisfy your inner child but most importantly, you'll make mom proud.
+No doubt they'll satisfy your inner child.
 Now, on to mastering cursive once and for all.

 The twist: Buffalo chicken strips with blue cheese dip